Javilen/ME_5751_final/README.md

-# Fork for the ME5751 class:
+# Fork for the ME5751 class Final Project:
 Authors: Johnathan Deas, Sean Ye

 # The package is for ME5751 Simulation.
 Want to have a ROS version?